Last Updated on

 Is It Normal for One Breast to Produce More Milk?

 Breasts produce milk according to the demand-and-supply rule.
-So, if you or your baby prefer, say the left breast over the right one, the left breast will produce more milk than the other.
+So, if you or your baby prefers, say the left breast over the right one, the left breast will produce more milk than the other.
 This could lead to low milk production in the other breast, which is quite normal.
 When your body senses that there is a greater requirement for milk from one side, it produces a larger quantity of breast milk on that side to meet the increased demand.

 What Causes an Uneven Production of Milk in the Breasts?